Apps to Help You Organize Your Finances

 In addition, people will get tips periodically for money management.

 This app is specifically designed for those who want to get out of debt.
 Like Mint, you can link all of your accounts, but you can also link your loans and debts as well.
 When all your information has been entered, this app will create a customized payment plan for you.
-It will also remind you when your bills are do.
+It will also remind you when your bills are due.
 You can even sign up for credit monitoring, so you can see how great you’re doing at improving your credit score!

 Spending Tracker is great for those who simply want to track their spending.
 You can record your expenses and income for easy viewing.
 Spending Tracker will also create reports so that you can see in black and white what you are spending.
 If you want to set a budget, you can even make sure that you stay under your budget each month.